 I've loved books since... probably before I can actually remember.
 The desire to start writing really popped up when I was about ten.

 More stuff from me: Lioness Graphics holds a variety of my graphics jazz.
-I just opened up a YouTube channel as well; hopefully I can get more stuff made and uploaded.
+I also have a YouTube channel; not much on there, but I'll eventually get more stuff made when I have time.

 Awards -- "Sweet Savour" was the runner-up for "The Stone Table Award (for best supposal)" for the Narnia Still Lives forum's 2012 Narnia Fanfic Awards.
 "Wisdom to be Just" was the winner of "The Stable Award (for best use of Scripture in fiction)" in The Lion's Call's 2013 Lion Awards.
 Upon this Rock was the winner of "The Stone Table Award (for best supposal)" for the Narnia Still Lives forum's 2013 Narnia Fanfic Awards.